 It’s the most common type of irregular heartbeat, though it may or may not have symptoms.
-Without treatment, it can lead to complications like pulmonary embolism and stroke.
+Without treatment, it can lead to complications like stroke.
 We’ve known about atrial fibrillation (AFib) in people for over 100 years.
 Today, researchers are still hard at work on finding ways to treat, manage, and prevent it and its complications.
 Here’s what some of the most recent research says.

 Simple steps that you can take with your doctor’s help could dramatically improve your quality of life when you have AFib.
 A recent summary of research details healthy goals you can set, in addition to following your treatment plan.
 Just a few of the tips are: